 The new GDPR guidelines compel organizations to develop progressive capabilities for capturing, storing, using, and deleting personal identifiable information (PII), namely any data that potentially identifies a specific individual, allows for distinctions to be made between individuals, or could be used to de-anonymize anonymous data.

 In order to maintain compliance with GDPR, it is paramount for businesses to identify what individual data are stored, where and for how long, as well as to categorize it by parameters of sensitivity, legal justification for holding, and storage duration.
-In this regard, organisations should also avoid storing unused PII.
+In this regard, organizations should also avoid storing unused PII.
 Moreover, companies must be able to apply pseudonymization or tokenization to separate data from any direct identifiers.

 In line with GDPR, data subjects must be given access to their own PII, as well as real-time information about its use, upon request.
 They should be able to withdraw their consent and have the right to modify or delete personal data on certain parameters.
 Any breach that compromises an individual’s personal data must be reported to the appropriate supervisory authority.